danh21/8051_Basic_Projects/README.md

         + Version 3: displays on led 7-segment from 0000 to 9999 and repeats.
         + Version 4: displays on led 7-segment from 00000000 to 99999999 and repeats.
         + Version 5: uses button (to create an interrupt) to count up, displays value on led 7-segment.
+        + Version 6: uses timer to create exact frequency as requirement, uses button (to create an interrupt) to switch between counting up and counting down, then displays value on led 7-segment.

     - Traffic_Lights: simulates traffic lights at intersections.